How to Build Docker Images with Dockerfile

 EXPOSE 6379

-CMD ["redis-server", "--protected-mode no"]
+CMD ["redis-server", "--protected-mode", "no"]

-• On line 1 we are defining the base image.
+• Line 1 defines the base image.

-• The EXPOSE instruction defines the port on which the redis server listens.
+• The EXPOSE instruction defines the port on which the Redis server listens.

 Save the file and close the editor.